 Geneva, 24 – 25 November 2016

-Good afternoon, dear President and esteemed participants of the Forum on Minority Issues,
+Good afternoon, Mr. President, Special Rapporteur, and esteemed participants of the Forum on Minority Issues,

 Thank you for the opportunity to speak to this privileged Forum.
-I am Khitanya Petgrave from Jamaica, representing the 2016 Fellows of People of African Descent, a programme for human rights advocates run by the Office of the High Commissioner for Human Rights.
+I am Khitanya Petgrave from Jamaica, representing the 2016 Fellows of People of African Descent, a programme for human rights advocates organized by the Office of the High Commissioner for Human Rights.
 We would like to address the following issues concerning People of African Descent regarding humanitarian crises in migration.

 The current global migration is overshadowed by a humanitarian and human rights crisis.
-As widely reported, the numbers of the migrants who have died crossing the Mediterranean Sea are astronomical.
+As you know, the numbers of the migrants who have died crossing the Mediterranean Sea are astronomical.
 A 2016 IOM report states that 2,901 people died en route while crossing from Africa to Europe during the period January to June 2016.
 In six months only!
 Other charities such as the Spanish NGO “Movimiento Por La Paz” and “Doctors without Borders” have recorded similar figures.
 We will never know the real numbers because these are estimates based primarily on survivors’ testimonies.

-Dear President,
+Dear President and Special Rapporteur,

 The vast majority of the people are of African descent, fleeing because of war, political instability, and persecution from countries including those from Northeastern and Northwestern Africa.
 Many are preyed upon by smugglers and violated by national authorities according to the above mentioned IOM report.

-If they are fortunate enough to arrive to countries in Europe including Germany and France through other countries including Spain and Italy, they face systematic racism, racial discrimination and Afrophobia.
+If they are fortunate enough to arrive to countries in Europe including Germany and France through other countries including Spain and Italy, they face systematic racism, racial discrimination, xenophobia and Afrophobia.

 Their basic access to human rights are limited, they lack access to basic health services, accommodation needs, and work permits.
 We would also like to highlight the humanitarian needs of women and children of African descent who suffer from the intersectionalities of race, gender and other forms of discrimination and, as such, are vulnerable to harassment, violence, human trafficking and prostitution.

-We remind the United Nations and Member States that the problem of Afrophobia, systematic racism and racial discrimination still exist and has to be urgently dealt with in the context of the International Decade for People of African Descent and the Sustainable Development Goals.
+We remind the United Nations and Member States that the problem of Afrophobia, systematic racism, racial discrimination, xenophobia and related intolerance still exist and has to be urgently dealt with in the context of the International Decade for People of African Descent and the Sustainable Development Goals.
 Without the promotion of migrant and minorities’ rights, including those of People of African Descent, we will not achieve the desired goals.

 Hence, we recommend to the forum the following: